ashcat2005/POPREU/doc.md

 			4. On the right hand side, PUBLIC VIRTUAL IP (VIP) ADDRESS is the IP you want

-		-SSH using the username hduser
+		- SSH using the username hduser

 	8. Install Java